Surface Area Products for Kerr-Taub-NUT Space-time: Introduction

-He also showed that the sum of entropy of both the horizons ( ${\mathcal H}^{\pm}$) is equal to the entropy of a Schwarzschild black hole \cite{crgrg}.
+She also showed that the sum of entropy of both the horizons (${\mathcal H}^{\pm}$) are equal to the entropy of a Schwarzschild BH \cite{crgrg}.
 That is

-In a very recent work \cite{wang}, the authors have investigated an entropy sum relation of BHs in four dimensional AdS space-time in asymptotically background.
-They showed that the entropy sum and area sum depends on the cosmological parameter and also does not depend on the ADM mass (${\cal M}$) and charge ($Q$) parameter.
+In a very recent work \cite{wang}, the authors have investigated an entropy sum relation of BHs in four dimensional RN-AdS and Kerr-AdS space-time back-ground.
+They showed that the entropy sum and area sum depends on the cosmological parameter and also does not depend on the ADM mass (${\cal M}$) and charge ($Q$) parameters.

-It is now well known that the Cauchy horizon has the property of being a null surface of infinite blue-shift, while the event horizon is an infinite red-shift surface \cite{sch}.
-It is also true that the inner horizons of both the Reissner Nordstr{\o}m (RN) and Kerr BHs are highly unstable due to the exterior perturbation.
-That means, the energy-momentum tensor associated with various massive and massless test fields diverges on the Cauchy horizon \cite{ps,chht}.
-In an another work, Poisson and Israel have proved that when a RN BH is perturbed its inner horizon becomes a singularity of infinite space-time curvature -which is known as mass inflation singularity \cite{pi}.
+It is true that the CH has the property of being a null surface of infinite blue-shift, while the EH is an infinite red-shift surface \cite{sch}.
+It is also true that the inner horizon of both the RN and Kerr BH's is highly unstable due to the exterior perturbation.
+That means, the energy-momentum tensor associated with various massive and massless test fields have diverging value on the CH \cite{ps,chht}.
+In an another work, Poisson and Israel proved that when a RN BH is perturbed its inner horizon becomes a singularity of infinite space-time curvature which is known as mass inflation singularity \cite{pi}.
+For an external observer to observes any event that occurs at ${\mathcal H}^{-}$, he/she should follow the path as described by S. Chandrasekhar in Fig. (14), Page-212 by using maximal analytical extension i.e. Carter-Penrose diagram in case of RN spacetime \cite{sch}.

-Thus contrary to the outer horizon, there might have relevance of the inner horizon in the BH thermodynamics.
-Therefore the Cauchy horizon takes now an important position in BH thermodynamics to explain the Bekenstein-Hawking entropy and different thermodynamic products.
-This is why we study the following thermodynamic products like area product, entropy product and irreducible mass product of the event horizon and Cauchy horizons.
-We consider here Taub-NUT BH and Kerr-Taub-NUT BH.
-We show whether the first law of BH thermodynamics does hold for Taub-NUT BH and Kerr-Taub-NUT BH.
+Thus in contrast with the outer horizon, there might be a relevance of the inner horizon in the BH thermodynamics.
+Therefore the CH takes now an important position in BH thermodynamics to explain the Bekenstein-Hawking entropy and different thermodynamic products.
+This is why we study the following thermodynamic products like area product, entropy product and irreducible mass product of the EH and CHs.
+We consider here Lorentzian TN BH and Lorentzian KTN BH.
+We show whether the first law of BH thermodynamics does hold for both Lorentzian TN BH and Lorentzian KTN BH.
 This is a crucial point to investigate this properties due to the inclusion of the NUT parameter \cite{ntu} or gravito-magnetic mass.
+A NUT charge can be defined as in terms of the field strength $F_{ab}$:

-We also compute the Smarr's mass formula\cite{smarr} and Christodoulou-Ruffini mass formula for the above mentioned BH.
+where ${\cal S}$ is any topological 2-sphere in the orbit space \cite{hunter98}.
+We also compute the Smarr's mass formula \cite{smarr} and Christodoulou-Ruffini mass formula for the above mentioned BH.
 This is the main purpose of this paper.